rwieruch/blog_robinwieruch_content/react-graphql-client-library.md

 );
 {{< /highlight >}}

-Rather than letting a user outside the Mutation component dictate its data, the Mutation component takes over, only usin data provided by its child function for rendering.
+Rather than letting a user outside the Mutation component dictate its data, the Mutation component takes over, only using data provided by its child function for rendering.
 Once you execute the mutation, the state of the Mutation component should change and the new state should be reflected in the return value of the child function.
 What's missing is the update to the Mutation component's state using the `resolveMutation` function.
 It could look like the following, to merge the previous state with the mutation result to a new state object.

 {{< highlight javascript "hl_lines=2 3 4 5 6 7 8 9 10 11 12 13" >}}
 const resolveWatchMutation = (data, state) => {